Non-Surgical Gum Treatments

 - Scaling: Scaling is a cleaning process that removes the build-up of tartar.
 At Heritage Trace Dental we use ultrasonic scaling to make the process more effective and thorough.
 Ultrasonic scaling uses small ultrasonic vibrations with a continuous water flow to clean out the tartar completely.
 Ultrasonic scaling is more advanced than hand scaling and removes tartar more efficiently and quickly.
 It is also a safer process as it does not cause any damage to your teeth and gum.

-- Root Planning: Root planning is done with scaling and removes tartar, plaque and bacteria from the root surfaces of the gum line.
+- Root Planing: Root planing is done with scaling and removes tartar, plaque, and bacteria from the root surfaces of the gum line.
 Regular cleaning may not be sufficient if you already have periodontal disease as it only removes plaque and tartar from above the gum line.
 You are usually given a local anesthetic to numb your gum area so that you are comfortable during the procedure.
 With our special instruments, the tartar and plaque are carefully removed from around and beneath your gum line.
 The next step is smoothing the root surfaces.
-The benefit of root planning is that it removes the source of infection and thus helps your gum to heal naturally.
-We usually schedule root planning over several appointments so that your gums heal properly.
+The benefit of root planing is that it removes the source of infection and thus helps your gum to heal naturally.
+We usually schedule root planing over several appointments so that your gums heal properly.

-- Drugs: With scaling and root planning, your dentist may recommend antibiotic treatments to prevent the bacterial infection.
+- Drugs: With scaling and root planing, your dentist may recommend antibiotic treatments to prevent the bacterial infection.
 Antibiotic treatments are used with both surgical and non-surgical treatments.
 There are several over-the-counter antibiotics that are used to control plaque and different forms of gum disease.
-Your dentist may also do a full mouth disinfecting once root planning and scaling is done.
-This helps to control the bacterial infection if your periodontal disease is in a very early stage.
+Your dentist may also do a full mouth disinfecting once root planing and scaling is done.
+This helps to control the bacterial infection if your periodontal disease is at a very early stage.

 How to prevent periodontal diseases: